What’s the best time to post on Instagram in the UK?

 - The Questions Sticker can be used to ask for feedback on products or services.

 - The Quiz Sticker can be used to share multiple-choice questions that followers can vote on.
 With this sticker, you can see how people voted and track results, while followers can see whether they got the question right.

 - The Countdown Sticker can be used to get followers excited about an upcoming event, offer or sale.

 Taking the time to like and reply to comments shows your followers that a) a real person is running the account, and b) you care about their feedback.
 And the more you interact with followers, the more loyal they’ll be.

 Of course, if you’re getting hundreds of comments on posts, replying to them all is like a full-time job.
 In this case, Sinmi Adekola recommends replying only to the first few.

 “If you have 100 comments try to reply to the first 10-20 and like the rest of the comments.
 Your followers are your community and you need to be engaging with them on a personal level.
 Make them your tribe and build a solid relationship with them!
 Be sure to reply and show some love on their pages too.”

 5. Be authentic

 Engaging with your followers is one way to show your authenticity.
-Another is to mix up the branded content with photos and stories of the “real” side of your business – the behind-the-scenes goings-on, the ups and downs, the good ideas and the not-so-good ideas.
+Another is to mix up branded content with photos and stories of your business’s “real” side: behind-the-scenes, the ups and downs, the good ideas and the not-so-good ideas.

-In this post, Courtney Trop makes light of the fact her photo with a Louis Vuitton bag went wrong.
+For a good example of authenticity in action, take a look at the accounts of fashion influencers Courtney Trop or Reese Blutstien, who regularly post “imperfect” photos without filters.
+In this post, Courtney Trop makes light of her photo with a Louis Vuitton bag that went wrong.